bacardi55/gtl/README.md

 gtl --mode cli --limit 10
-gtl --limit 10 # cli mode is default, so this is the same as above. gtl --mode cli --limit 10 --config path/to/config/file # with specific path for config file. gtl --help
+gtl --limit 10 # cli mode is default, so this is the same as above. gtl --mode cli --limit 10 --config path/to/config/file # with specific path for config file.
 ```

 If you don't provide a config file path, gtl will look for it in `{homepath}/.config/gtl/gtl.toml`

 You need a subscription file though with the list of tinylogs to follow.
-For easier migration, the format is the same as lace except that the second argument is mandatory (for now):
+For easier migration, the format is the same as [lace](https://friendo.monster/log/lace.html):
 ```
 <urlOfTinyLog> nameOfTinyLog
 <urlOfTinyLog2> nameOfTinyLog2
 …
 ```

+**Warning**: The `nameOfTinyLog` is optional.
+But if you don't indicate one and the tinylog doesn't have an `author: @authorName` metadata, gtl will not no what to display for the author and will indicate "unknown"

 This file should be in your configuration file: